sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 > **Note**: we're giving the action a generous timeout of 15 minutes per repository, since it needs to download and install all dependencies.
 With a still-empty caching directory that might take a few minutes.

-You should now see that the Docker container we built is being executed in a local, temporary copy of each repository and once it's done the diff it generated will be turned into a campaign plan you can preview on our Sourcegraph instance.
+You should now see that the Docker container we built is being executed in a local, temporary copy of each repository.
+After executing, the diff it generated will be turned into a campaign plan you can preview on our Sourcegraph instance.

 ## Note for Automation developers